SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson2.md

 You may need to verify that the `.ssh` directory and `authorized_keys` file have the correct permissions.

+Once the OSG team has validated that we can log in and submit jobs, sit back and relax while we configure your site!

 ### Viewing Your Contribution to OSG